Colt Canada C7: C8A2

-The C8A2 carbine is very similar to the C8, but having a cold-hammer forged heavy 368 mm barrel (as opposed to the 368 mm pencil-profile barrel previously used) and a flat-top upper receiver.
+The C8A2 carbine is very similar to the C8, but having a cold-hammer forged heavy 368 mm barrel, as opposed to the 368 mm pencil-profile barrel previously used and a flat-top upper receiver.

 C8SFW

-The Special Forces Weapon (SFW) features a longer, 410 mm barrel of a significant heavier profile than the C8A1 and a Rail Adapter System (RAS) handguard.
+The Special Forces Weapon (SFW) features a longer, 410 mm barrel of a significantly heavier profile than the C8A1 and a rail adapter system (RAS) handguard.
 The SFW operating system is more copiously gassed when compared to the standard C8A1 to enhance reliability in the presence of heavy fouling or icing at the expense of moving the bolt and bolt carrier faster and harder against the accordingly adapted buffer assembly, resulting in a free recoil increase.
 It is designed to provide a fire support capability in carbine form.
 A sleeve, called the Simon Sleeve, is slipped over the end of the barrel and is retained by the compensator and its crush washer.
-It is used to mount standard issued C7 Nella Bayonet, CAN Bayonet 2000/2005 and M203A1s.
-The front sight base is strengthened for mounting of the Heckler & Koch AG-C/EGLM grenade launcher.
+It is used to mount standard issued C7 Nella bayonet, CAN bayonet 2000/2005 and M203A1 grenade launcher.